PhilippeLeopoldie/BooksLibraryFrontend/README.md

 # Technologies
-.Net: New backend in developpement for improvement and good practise : https://github.com/PhilippeLeopoldie/bookLibraryBackend
+.Net: New backend in developpement: https://github.com/PhilippeLeopoldie/bookLibraryBackend

 Azure Sql Database : due to the end of my azure subscription I have switched temporaly to an in memory database and finally to Vercel platform using postGres database